 Form 31-103F1 Calculation of Excess Working Capital must be prepared using the accounting principles that you use to prepare your financial statements in accordance with National Instrument 52-107 Acceptable Accounting Principles and Auditing Standards.
-Section 12.1 of Companion Policy 31-103CP Registration Requirements, Exemptions and Ongoing Registrant Obligations provides further guidance in respect of these accounting principles.
+Section 12.1 of Companion Policy 31-103CP Registration Requirements, Exemptions and Ongoing Registrant Obligations provides further guidance in respect of these accounting principles.,

-(c) replacing the notes to Lines 5, 8 and 9 by the following:

-Line 5.
-Related-party debt - Refer to the CICA Handbook for the definition of "related party" for publicly accountable enterprises.
+- (d) replacing the notes to Lines 5, 8 and 9 with the following: - Line 5.
+Related-party debt Refer to the CICA Handbook for the definition of "related party" for publicly accountable enterprises.
 The firm is required to deliver a copy of the executed subordination agreement to the regulator or, in Québec, the securities regulatory authority on the earlier of a) 10 days after the date the agreement is executed or b) the date an amount subordinated by the agreement is excluded from its calculation of excess working capital on Form 31-103F1 Calculation of Excess Working Capital.
 The firm must notify the regulator or, in Québec, the securities regulatory authority, 10 days before it repays the loan (in whole or in part), or terminates the subordination agreement.
-See section 12.2 of National Instrument 31-103, Registration Requirements, Exemptions and Ongoing Registrant Obligations.

-Line 8.
-Minimum Capital - The amount on this line must be not less than (a) \$25,000 for an adviser and (b) \$50,000 for a dealer.
-For an investment fund manager, the amount must be not less than \$100,000 unless subsection 12.1(4) of National Instrument 31-103, Registration Requirements, Exemptions and Ongoing Registrant Obligations applies.

-Line 9.
-Market Risk - The amount on this line must be calculated according to the instructions set out in Schedule 1 to Form 31-103F1 Calculation of Excess Working Capital.
-A schedule supporting the calculation of any amounts included in Line 9 as market risk should be provided to the regulator or, in Québec, the securities regulatory authority in conjunction with the submission of Form 31-103F1 Calculation of Excess Working Capital.

-(d) in the last line of Line 12, replacing "this form" with "Form 31-103 Calculation of Excess Working Capital".

-(e) adding, immediately before paragraph (e) of Schedule 1 of Form 31-103 Calculation of Excess Working Capital, the following:
+See section 12.2 of National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations. - Line 8.
+Minimum Capital The amount on this line must be not less than (a) \$25,000 for an adviser and (b) \$50,000 for a dealer.
+For an investment fund manager, the amount must be not less than \$100,000 unless subsection 12.1(4) of National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations applies. - Line 9.
+Market Risk The amount on this line must be calculated according to the instructions set out in Schedule 1 to Form 31-103F1 Calculation of Excess Working Capital.
+A schedule supporting the calculation of any amounts included in Line 9 as market risk should be provided to the regulator or, in Québec, the securities regulatory authority in conjunction with the submission of Form 31-103F1 Calculation of Excess Working Capital., - (e) in the last line of the notes to Line 12, replacing "this form" with "Form 31-103 Calculation of Excess Working Capital", - (f) adding, immediately before paragraph (e) of Schedule 1 of Form 31-103 Calculation of Excess Working Capital, the following:

-Securities of mutual funds qualified by prospectus for sale in the United States of America: 5% of the net asset value per security if the fund is registered as an investment company under the Investment Companies Act of 1940, as amended from time to time, and complies with Rule 2a-7 thereof.
+Securities of mutual funds qualified by prospectus for sale in the United States of America: 5% of the net asset value per security if the fund is registered as an investment company under the Investment Companies Act of 1940, as amended from time to time, and complies with Rule 2a-7 thereof.,

-- (f) by replacing paragraph (l) of clause (ii) of paragraph (e) of Schedule 1 of Form 31-103 Calculation of Excess Working Capital with the following: - (I) SIX Swiss Exchange - (g) by deleting, in paragraph (b) of clause (i) of paragraph (f) of Schedule 1 of Form 31-103 Calculation of Excess Working Capital, "of the loan or the rates set by Canadian financial institutions or Schedule III Banks, whichever is greater", and - (h) by deleting, in paragraph (b) of clause (ii) of paragraph (f) of Schedule 1 of Form 31-103 Calculation of Excess Working Capital, "of the loan or the rates set by Canadian financial institutions or Schedule III Banks, whichever is greater".

-44. The following form is added:
+- (g) by replacing paragraph (l) of clause (ii) of paragraph (e) of Schedule 1 of Form 31-103 Calculation of Excess Working Capital with the following: - (l) SIX Swiss Exchange, - (h) by deleting, in paragraph (b) of clause (i) of paragraph (f) of Schedule 1 of Form 31-103 Calculation of Excess Working Capital, "of the loan or the rates set by Canadian financial institutions or Schedule III banks, whichever is greater", and - (i) by deleting, in paragraph (b) of clause (ii) of paragraph (f) of Schedule 1 of Form 31-103 Calculation of Excess Working Capital, "of the loan or the rates set by Canadian financial institutions or Schedule III banks, whichever is greater". - 54.
+Form 31-103F2 Submission to Jurisdiction and Appointment of Agent for Service is amended by replacing in Line 6.
+"National Instrument 31-103, Registration Requirements, Exemptions and Ongoing Registrant Obligations" with "National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations". - 55.
+The following form is added: